Stewart Island

 Stewart Island's economy depends on fishing and summer tourism.
-Its permanent population was recorded at 408 people in the 2018 census, most of whom live in the settlement of Oban on the eastern side of the island.
-Ferries connect the settlement to Bluff in the South Island.
-Stewart Island/Rakiura is part of the Southland District for local government purposes.
+Its permanent population was recorded at 408 people in the 2018 census.
+Most residents live in the settlement of Oban on the eastern side of the island.
+Ferries connect Oban to Bluff in the South Island.
+Stewart Island is part of the Southland District for local government purposes.

 History and naming

-Archaeology indicates that Stewart Island was settled in the 14th century, shortly after the Maori settled South Island.
+Archaeology indicates that the island was settled in the 14th century, shortly after the Māori settled in the South Island.

-The original Māori name, Te Punga o Te Waka a Māui, positions Stewart Island firmly at the heart of Māori mythology.
-Translated as "The Anchor Stone of Māui’s Canoe", it refers to the part played by the island in the legend of Māui and his crew, who from their canoe, the South Island, caught and raised the great fish, the North Island.
+The original Māori name, Te Punga o Te Waka a Māui, means "The Anchor Stone of Māui’s Canoe".
+This refers to the legend of Māui and his crew, who from their canoe Te Waka a Māui (the South Island), caught and raised the great fish Te Ika a Māui, the North Island.

-Rakiura is the commonly known Māori name.
-It is usually translated as "Glowing Skies", a reference to the aurora australis, the southern lights that are a phenomenon of southern latitudes.
+The more common Māori name, Rakiura, is usually translated as "glowing skies" in reference to the aurora australis.

 For some, Rakiura is the abbreviated version of Te Rakiura a Te Rakitamau, translated as "great blush of Rakitamau", in reference to the latter's embarrassment when refused the hand in marriage of not one but two daughters of an island chief.

-According to Māori legend, a chief on the island named Te Rakitamau was married to a young woman who became terminally ill and implored him to marry her cousin after she died.
-Te Rakitamau paddled across Te Moana Tapokopoko a Tawhiki (Foveaux Strait) to the South Island where the cousin lived, only to discover she had recently married.
-He blushed with embarrassment; so the island was called Te Ura o Te Rakitamau.
+James Cook saw the insularity of Stewart Island during his first Pacific Voyage in 1770.
+After five days of sailing south/clockwise around the island, Endeavour stood at the western entrance of Foveaux Strait.
+Looking east through the wide Strait, the crew could see Ruapuke Island which they had passed 5 days earlier, guarding the eastern entrance of the Strait.
+Cook wrote: “there appear’d an open Channel … we saw the small island we were in with on the 6th instant”.
+Zachary Hicks wrote: “this is ye Western opening of the Passage mentioned the 6 Ins.”
+Nonetheless, Cook knew that an offshore island was strategically valuable to Britain’s rivals and should be hidden as a matter of military policy.
+He tried to erase his description of Foveaux Strait from his journal and drew a revised chart attaching the island to the mainland, turning Stewart Island into a peninsula.